Kotlin/KEEP/proposals/var-capture-in-escaping-lambdas.md

 Looking at the examples mentioned above, it becomes clear that confusion occurs when the following three conditions are met:

 - **Escaping lambda:** Confusion arises when the execution order is non-linear.
 In particular, the problem appears when lambda creation and lambda execution do not happen at the same time, so it is unclear when a captured mutable variable will be read.
 This happens through escaping lambdas.
 Currently, all lambdas in Kotlin are considered escaping by default unless they have a `callsInPlace` contract.
-- **Visible reassignment:** There must be a visible reassignment located in a non-in-place node (outside the immediate synchronous flow).
-This reassignment may change the value observed by the lambda.
+- **Visible reassignment:** We’re looking for cases where a variable captured by a lambda can be observed with different values depending on the execution order.
+In practice, this means detecting reads inside so-called **non-in-place nodes** that can observe **visible reassignments**.
+A **non-in-place node** is a part of the program whose execution is not guaranteed to happen immediately in the current control flow.
+Typical examples are escaping lambdas, such as lambdas passed to `lazy`, `launch`.

 As a result, different outcomes are possible depending on whether the read is expected to happen at creation time or at execution time.
 The first motivational example demonstrates this clearly.

   ```kotlin
   var seed = 3
   val deferredResult = lazy { // lambda creation, seed = 3